- Trekking

 Book this Nepal trek and get a complimentary one hour Trekker’s’ massage after the trek is over.
 The masseuses will be from a marginalized community.
 This is part of our Diversity, Equity, and Inclusion.

-Our journey starts with a drive to Koto, a little village on the crossroads of the main Annapurna circuit trail and the gateway into the Nar Phu valleys.
-Next, we go off the beaten track via a narrow river valley north of the Annapurna range.
+Commencing from Koto, a small village marking the junction of the Annapurna circuit trail and the gateway to Nar Phu, the trek veers off the familiar path, traversing a narrow river valley north of the Annapurna range.

 We are pioneers in gastronome trekking in the Himalayas.
 We provide a varied, exciting menu on treks throughout the Himalayas.
 Vegetarian, vegan, and gluten-free meals can be catered for upon request, and other special diets can be accommodated with advance notice.